Moeez-Muslim/AstonTravel---Travel-Planner-Application/README.md

-Certainly!
-Here's a sample README description for your project:

----

 # AstonTravel - Travel Planner Application

 AstonTravel is a simple text-based Travel Planner application built in Java, designed to help users explore information about various tourist destinations, find nearby locations, calculate distances, and plan the shortest travel path covering desired cities.